IsoNet-cryoET/IsoNet/tutorial/IsoNet_v0.2_Tutorial.md

 #### 3.3.3 Draw a polygon to define area of interest

 This option is new in version 0.2.
-The polygon should be drawn in 3dmod (a command in 3D mod).
+The polygon should be drawn in 3dmod (a command in IMOD).
 The polygon file (with extension .mod) corresponds to the **MaskBoundary** parameter in star file, or the table in graphic user interaface (GUI).
 This option is espacially useful to find carbon areas that can not detecte with the above two types of masks.

 To generate polygon mask in GUI, first click **3dmod view** to open a tomogram file.